asokratis/python-currency-anywhere/README.md

 * Added optional parameter **symbollist** that allows filtering output by only the list of symbols in the symbolllist that match with the symbols within the [currency configurations](currency_configurations.py) (case insensitive).
 * Added optional parameter **daysinterval** that represents the number of consecutive days from the parameter datelist for the use of retrieving exchange rate within those dates.
 Parameter daysinterval must be a positive number and can have only one date in parameter datelist.
 * Updated main documentation and Q&A section on existing and new features.
+#### Version 0.05
+* Script converted from **Python 2** to **Python 3**.
+Unfortuantely, we are dropping support for Python 2.
+The latest supported working version of python_currensy_fixer for Python 2 is [0.04](https://github.com/asokratis/python_currency_fixer/tree/9121bdf8660b555395956557647d7d900883e8d3).
+* All output is sorted by date in ascending order and then by currency symbol in ascending order.
+* To keep track of all new changes properly, [currency configurations](currency_configurations.py), as well script **update_currency_configurations** is now sorted by currency symbol in ascending order.
+* Optional parameter **daysinterval** now supports negative numbers.
+* Updated main documentation on the new features and added required modules for python_currency_fixer in [requirements.txt](requirements.txt)